 Teaching staff in Higher learning institutions involved in various tasks that include teaching, research, consultancy, outreach, public services, mentoring, counseling and administration.
 These tasks form the basis of the three missions of the university/college.
 TCU has set number of hours for teaching, preparations, research outreach, administration, mentoring or counseling in different number of hours according to ranks i.e. teaching hours for tutorial assistant is less compared to assistant lecturers.
-TUDARCo has set its minimum hours for teaching as stipulated below
+DarTU has set its minimum hours for teaching as stipulated the work load guide developed in 2024.